 Some of us just love Halloween.
 And some of us also love chocolate.
 When the two intersect, all of our childhood dreams come true.
-These quick Halloween mummy treats are easy to put together and don’t require a lot of ingredients.
+This quick Halloween recipe for spooked mummies is easy to make and doesn’t require a lot of ingredients.
 And they’re pretty darn adorable, too.

 Common Questions